 Lucy has completed 8 months on secondment with one of the largest international container lines and 3 months on secondment with a leading global marine fuel supplier.
 Through these secondments, Lucy has gained invaluable commercial and operational insight.

-Lucy was admitted to the Supreme Court of New South Wales, Australia as a solicitor in July of 2021.
+Lucy is admitted as a solicitor to the Supreme Court of New South Wales, Australia, as well as in England and Wales.

 She graduated from the University of Wollongong, Australia in 2020 with a Bachelor of Laws, Bachelor of International Studies (International Relations and Mandarin), achieving a Distinction award.
 Lucy achieved a first-place ranking in International Law and completed a semester of her legal studies at Shanghai International Studies University, China.